google/kctf/docs/google-cloud.md

 This creates a directory called `demo-challenge` under the `kctf-demo` directory.

-If you look inside `demo-challenge` (check `files/chal` for example), you can see the challenge configuration.
-The file in `files/chal` is the entry-point, which means that it is executed every time a TCP connection is established.
-While this demo challenge just runs bash, a real challenge would instead expose a harder challenge that doesn't just give out a shell.
+If you look inside `demo-challenge`, you can see the challenge configuration.
+The file in `challenge/image/chal` is the entry-point, which means that it is executed every time a TCP connection is established.
+While this demo challenge just prints the flag, a real challenge would instead expose a an actual challenge.

 In the next step you'll find out how to create a docker image with the newly created challenge.